 AUGUSTA – Mainers who serve children with autism and their families will soon have a statewide system of supports.

 The Maine Autism Institute for Education and Research (MAIER), a partnership of the Maine Department of Education and the University of Maine’s College of Education and Human Development, will open on Jan.
 1 at the UMaine campus.
 The two organizations have committed to contribute a total of $288,000 to fund the first 18 months of the new collaborative.

-Posted in Families, Health, News & Views, Penobscot County, Press Releases, Special Populations, Students
+Posted in News & Views, Press Releases, Special Populations, Students and Families